mike-mck/mike-mck.github.io/index.md

 I am a PhD student at the University of Chicago Harris School of Public Policy.
 I consider myself an applied microeconomist investigating questions at the intersection of public policy and economics, often in the context of late nineteenth/early twentieth century America.

 ### About My Work

-- Investigating the spread of Germ Theory knowledge and its effects on mortality.
-- Studying the role of local newspapers in shaping public health responses.
-- Evaluating the long-term economic consequences of hygiene campaigns.
+My current research explores the spread of public health knowledge and its impact on private and public decision making and health outcomes.
+I also explore interactive effects with hygienic infrastrucure and innovate on methods useful in text classification problems.
+A separate strand of my research investigates the onset of the most generous social insurance program in modern history -- Workmen's Compensation -- and implications for widows and children of recently deceased miners.

 ### 📄 [Download My CV](assets/cv.pdf)